caldito/ipwarn/README.md

 ## Deployment :package:
 This software needs run as root and works at it best along othe software such as `cronjobs` in order to check if the IP has changed every certain time.

 The flags you pass to the program are important because they determine the service(s) it will use.
-If you don't put any flag the ipwarn will only log the change of IP.
+If you don't put any flag the ipwarn will only print the change of IP.

 ---
 For example, if you want that send you a telegram message when it happens you will have use the telegram flag: